yueguoguo/yueguoguo.github.io/_posts/2022-09-14-single-responsibility.md

 4. It mitigates ambiguity and confusion.

 Practicing the single responsibility principle is vital to developing data science and machine learning software.
-The following discussion tries to illustrate the single responsibility principle from three different angles.
+The single responsibility principle can be illustrated on three folds.

 ## "Different problems have different objects"

 A "problem" may be defined with different scopes, but in general, different problems need to be implemented in different objects however they are big or small.
-For example, an object can be created to deal with database related operation, and another object can be created to handle model training and model scoring.
-"Database-related operations" and "machine learning model-related operations" are considered to be two different sets of problems so they require different objects.
+For example, an object can be created to deal with database-related operation, and another object can be created to handle model training and model scoring. *"Database-related operations"* and *"machine learning model-related operations"* are considered to be two different sets of problems so they require different objects.

 For example, [`scikit-learn` applies single responsibility in implementing the